ch1bo/immich-book/README.md

 See the [LICENSE](LICENSE) file for the full terms.

-Commercial licensing is available if you wish to use this software in a commercial product or service without the open source requirements of AGPL-3.0, contact us immich-book@ncoding.at
+Commercial licensing is available if you wish to use this software in a commercial product or service without the open source requirements of AGPL-3.0, contact us immich-book@ncoding.li

 ---